kottas/http-rest-demo/README.md

    1. `http://127.0.0.1:8000/redoc`
 1. Open a new terminal and execute the HTTP REST demo: `$ python test_main.py`

+**Notes**:
-**Note**: If you run the demo for the 1st time, the finetuned DistilBERT model is going to be downloaded.
+- If you run the demo for the 1st time, the finetuned DistilBERT model is going to be downloaded.

 ## API Endpoints